mfenner1/mlwpy_code/make_environments.md

 ```

 PyMC3 was not playing nicely with others, so I decided to have it
-standalone in its own env.
+stand alone in its own env.
 ```
 # make a book_pymc3 env and register kernel with jupyter
 # using conda-forge channel b/c pymc3 breaks with main channel